mishagrodno/BracketsAndWords/README.md

 6) Ready for use

 To change words in blacklist, add them to \BracketsAndWords\TextAnalyzer\src\main\resources\WordsNotToAddInTop.properties seperated by commas without spaces.
+Repeat items 3 and 4.

 ## HOW TO USE?